googleapis/api-client-staging/generated/python/gapic-google-pubsub-v1/docs/index.rst

-.. gax-google-pubsub-v1 sphinx documentation master file
+.. gapic-google-pubsub-v1 sphinx documentation master file

-GAX library for the Google Pubsub API
+GAPIC library for the Google Pubsub API
 =============================================================================================================

-This is the API documentation for ``gax-google-pubsub-v1``.
+This is the API documentation for ``gapic-google-pubsub-v1``.

-gax-google-pubsub-v1 uses google-gax_ (Google API extensions) to provide an easy-to-use client library for the `Google Pubsub API`_ (v1) defined in the googleapis_ git repository
+gapic-google-pubsub-v1 uses google-gax_ (Google API extensions) to provide an easy-to-use client library for the `Google Pubsub API`_ (v1) defined in the googleapis_ git repository